josephcayetano/IdentifyFraudFromEnronEmail-MachineLearning/README.md

 4. enronfinalreport.pdf - A PDF file containing the report and the algorithms used to identify the persons of interest involved in the Enron fraud.

+5. my_classifier.pkl - A python pickle file containing my chosen classifiers/algorithms for the project.

+6. my_dataset.pkl - A python pickle file containing the dataset.

+7. my_feature_list.pkl - A python pickle file containing my chosen features to use for classifiers/algorithms.